gSchool/ngcounter/README.md

 This exercise is all about learning to create components and how to use bindings and directives.
 The goal is to make students proficient with using components, bindings and directives.

-> **INSTRUCTOR NOTE:** The exercise has many goals, but 2 blocks minimum will give students optimal practice with Angular basics.
+> **INSTRUCTOR NOTE:** The exercise has many goals, but 2 blocks minimum will give students practice with Angular basics.
 For shorter lessons, consider all goals beyond Counter level 1 a stretch goal.

+### Requirements
+- Angular Component Intro
+- Angular Directives Intro

 ## Objectives

 * Learn how to use components
 * Create views with components
-* Create templates for views
-* Modify NgModules
 * Describe how property and event bindings work
 * Create the Super Auto Counter

-This exercise is connected to the Angular Directives exercise.
-Here we're just creating the counter page, but the follow-on lesson will have students add counters.

 The final lab goal is to create the Super Auto Counter!
 Inspiration: https://orteil.dashnet.org/cookieclicker/